High Grade Copper Sep '15 (HGU15)

 Copper futures and options are traded on the London Metal Exchange (LME) and the CME Group.
 Copper futures are traded on the Shanghai Futures Exchange.
 The CME copper futures contract calls for the delivery of 25,000 pounds of Grade 1 electrolyte copper and is priced in terms of cents per pound.

-Demand - U.S. consumption of copper in 2015 rose +2.8% yr/yr to 1.810 million metric tons.
-The primary users of copper in the U.S. in 2015 by class of consumer are wire rod mills with 72.9% of usage, brass mills with 23.3% of usage, and nominal use of 2% or less by each of foundries, ingot makers, and chemical plants.
+Demand - U.S. consumption of refined copper in 2019 rose +1.6% yr/yr to 1.850 million metric tons.
+The primary users of copper in the U.S. are wire rod mills, followed by brass mills.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the cmdty product line.
 Please visit cmdty for all of your commodity data needs.